We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - two fast-flow nipples with 9 holes for 9+ months

-- 3 silicone-free orthodontic pacifiers (one in newborn size and two for children 6–18 months)
+- three silicone-free orthodontic pacifiers (one in newborn size and two for children 6–18 months)

 A pacifier is one of the fastest and easiest ways to soothe a fussy baby.
-And the best part is that they’re usually inexpensive (which is great, because you’ll likely need quite a few!) and you can buy them in multipacks.
+It’s a good thing that they’re usually inexpensive (which is great, because you’ll likely need quite a few!) and you can buy them in multipacks.

 JOOVY Nook High Chair

 High chairs are one of the bigger ticket items and that’s usually because of their size and intricacy.
-While most are between $200 to $300, Joovy stands out with this highly-rated high chair closer to the $100 mark.
+While most are between $200 and $300, Joovy stands out with this highly-rated high chair just over the $100 mark.

 This tub is designed to last your little one from infancy through toddlerhood.
 It comes with a removable sling that cradles baby like a hammock, and underneath there’s a seat for an older baby or toddler to sit in comfortably (with room to play!).

-It has mildew-resistant pads that make for a cleaner bath and a drain plug at the bottom that changes color to give parents the heads up when the water may be too hot for baby.
+It has mildew-resistant pads that make for a cleaner bath.
+It also has a drain plug at the bottom that changes color to let parents know when the water may be too hot for baby.